Ledger in Excel (Complete Guideline)

 Ledgers are essential for maintaining accurate financial records, analyzing financial performance, and preparing financial statements.

-Ledger books are usually three types:
+Ledger books usually come in three types:

 • Sales Ledger: A sales ledger is a record of the sale of goods or services to customers that are kept by the company.
 As a result of this ledger, we are able to get the idea of sales profit and income statement.